 So, how did it all turn out?
 See below

-They told me “thank u, next” about 8 weeks after I submitted my application.
+Stanford GSB | No. They told me “thank u, next” about 8 weeks after I submitted my application.
 I wasn’t entirely surprised.
-This is the toughest MBA program in the world to get into.
+This is the toughest MBA program in the world to get into. | Not Accepted. |

+UChicago Booth | Yes.
 I interviewed on campus with a 2nd year student after visiting the school the day before.
 I left Booth feeling like I belonged there and I would take their rejection hard.
-Plus, I’ve always liked the city of Chicago and, after a suburban undergrad experience, I liked the idea of learning in a city.
+Plus, I’ve always liked the city of Chicago and, after a suburban undergrad experience, I liked the idea of learning in a city. | Accepted! |

+UPenn Wharton | Yes.
 This was my last interview.
 The team interview was straightforward enough.
-Later in the day, during the 1:1 interview, I don’t think I gave the best answer to “Why Wharton?”.
+Later in the day, during the 1:1 interview, I don’t think I gave the best answer to “Why Wharton?”. | Not Accepted. |

+Northwestern Kellogg | Yes.
 Kellogg was top of my list at the beginning of this process because I had visited their campus a long time ago and they first got me started thinking about an MBA.
-I interviewed on campus with a 2nd year student after spending the day touring their new amazing Global Hub and wow what a building.
+I interviewed on campus with a 2nd year student after spending the day touring their new amazing Global Hub and wow what a building. | Accepted! |

 It was a wild week in December when the calls and emails started filtering in about decisions.
 I didn’t go through this MBA application process alone and I’m grateful for the tons of support from other MBA applicants I met during the process.
-We’re all in a massive group chat and there was a particular 7-day period in December when almost every MBA program in the country released their Round 1 admissions decisions.
-Our group chat was on fire every day that week as the news rolled in.
+We’re all in a massive group chat and there was a particular 7-day period in December

 The first acceptance call I received was from UChicago Booth.
 I was at work when my cell phone lit up with an unknown phone number from Illinois and I knew immediately what the call was about.
 I quickly walked to an emergency stairwell to take the call.
 I can’t tell you anything the admissions officer said on that call because once I heard the news, I began to cry.
 Real tears with snot dripping down my nose.
 After the call, my coworker had to rescue me from the stairwell because I had inadvertently left my work badge at my desk and had to be let back onto our office floor.